**WHAT TO DO IF YOUR ENGINE WON'T START. Engine Won’t Start? Start Here.

 If it’s hot, it’s weak and/or dying.
 Not enough spin = no start.

 (The #1 cause of starter failure is weak batteries.)
-REPLACE IT!

-Cheap and easy ignition check.
+Step 3: Cheap and easy ignition check.

 1. Remove the air cleaner.